UBC-MDS/dsci_522_group14/README.md

   Which attributes of maternal health are the most important in determining the maternal health risk level? (inferential)

+### Exploratory Data Analysis (EDA)

+Split the data set into train data set and test data set

+a.
+Table:

+  Distribution of 6 attributes and target class in the train data set

+b.
+EDA figure:

+  i.
+Distribution of all 7 attributes separated/colored by target class (density distribution?)

+  ii.
+Pairwise scatter plots for all the predictors

 ### Plan of Analyzing the Data

 a.
 Our project is a classification problem.